geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

+## [2.2.2] = 2017-05-06
+- Added JS event that is triggered on form submission response (site-reviews/after/submission)

 = 2.2.1 (2017-05-06) =
 - Added hook that runs immediately after a review has successfully been submitted (site-reviews/local/review/submitted)
 - use new IP detection when submitting a review